smartcrib/password-scrambler-ws/README.md

 Python implementation of a web service for Smart Crib hardware password scramblers

-This implementation has been tested with Raspberry Pi with Raspbian.
-Monit scripts have not been tested in any way.
+This implementation has been tested on Raspberry Pi with Raspbian.
+Monit scripts have not been tested in any way and they are work-in-progress.

 We hope to be able to provide image for Rasbian but here is a list of steps we completed to get the Scrambling service working.